-Superior Court - In civil traffic appeals, this is the court that will decide your appeal.
+Superior Court - In criminal appeals from municipal or justice courts, this is the court that will decide your appeal.
 There is one Superior Court in each of Arizona's fifteen (15) counties.

 Transcripts - These are scripts prepared by a court reporter or from a CD or audio-tape recording.
-They contain an exact record of what was said and done in proceedings that took place in the traffic court.
+They contain an exact record of what was said and done in proceedings that took place in the lower court.
 The Superior Court generally uses a CD or audio-tape record when deciding appeals; however, depending upon the length of the record for your appeal, a transcript may be required.